Natural Compression for Distributed Deep Learning: Abstract

 \section{Abstract}

 Modern deep learning models are often trained in parallel over a collection of distributed machines to reduce training time.
-In such settings, communication of model updates among machines becomes a significant performance bottleneck and various lossy update compression techniques have been proposed to alleviate this problem.
+In such settings, communication of model updates among machines becomes a significant performance bottleneck, and various lossy update compression techniques have been proposed to alleviate this problem.
 In this work, we introduce a new, simple yet theoretically and practically effective compression technique: {\em natural compression ($\NC$)}.
-Our technique is applied individually to all entries of the to-be-compressed update vector and works by randomized rounding to the nearest (negative or positive) power of two, which can be computed in a ``natural'' way by ignoring the mantissa.
+Our technique is applied individually to all entries of the to-be-compressed update vector.
+It works by randomized rounding to the nearest (negative or positive) power of two, which can be computed in a ``natural'' way by ignoring the mantissa.
 We show that compared to no compression, $\NC$ increases the second moment of the compressed vector by not more than the tiny factor $\nicefrac{9}{8}$, which means that the effect of $\NC$ on the convergence speed of popular training algorithms, such as distributed SGD, is negligible.
 However, the communications savings enabled by $\NC$ are substantial, leading to {\em $3$-$4\times$ improvement in overall theoretical running time}.
 For applications requiring more aggressive compression, we generalize $\NC$ to {\em natural dithering}, which we prove is {\em exponentially better} than the common random dithering technique.
-Our compression operators can be used on their own or in combination with existing operators for a more aggressive combined effect, and offer new state-of-the-art both in theory and practice.
+Our compression operators can be used on their own or in combination with existing operators for a more aggressive combined effect while offering new state-of-the-art theoretical and practical performance.